yaron-E92/events/README.md

 ## Versioning & Breaking Changes

 - **1.0.0** is a major release with breaking changes, including the removal of Rx from the core package.
+- Release candidates advance through `-rc1`, `-rc2`, and so on while keeping the target semantic version constant (for example, `2.0.0-rc1`, `2.0.0-rc2`) until the stable release is ready.
 - See the [Changelog](#changelog) for migration steps and details.

 ---